 James Guida in Marbles

-I find can cherish an unfinished task more than it’s completion.
-It’s like losing a tooth as a boy, you tongue checks every minute or two of it’s own accord to make sure it’s still gone, only in this case it’s my a constant mental reminder that something important has been left undone.
+I find can cherish an unfinished task more than its completion.
+It’s like losing a tooth as a boy, you tongue checks every minute or two of i’s own accord to make sure it’s still gone, only in this case it’s my a constant mental reminder that something important has been left undone.
 Many many things are possible, energizing in fact, except the one thing that needs to get done.

 Grace Under Pressure